simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 the same timestamp.
 Whatever process is using the points could extract them from a timeseries store and then re-associate them based on common timestamps.

+Could duration/min/max be sent as separate points with the same timestamp instead of extra fields in the point?

 ### Is there any advantage to flat data structures?

 Flat data structures where the fields consist only of simple types (no nested